 Minnesota State Patrol Trooper Ryan Londregan charged in fatal shooting of Ricky Cobb II

-MINNEAPOLIS — The Hennepin County Attorney's Office announced Minnesota State Patrol Trooper Ryan Londregan has been charged in the fatal shooting of Ricky Cobb II.
+MINNEAPOLIS — Minnesota State Patrol Trooper Ryan Londregan has been charged in the fatal shooting of Ricky Cobb II during a traffic stop over the summer, the Hennepin County Attorney's Office announced.

-Londregan is charged with second-degree unintentional murder, first-degree assault and second-degree manslaughter.

 "Our hearts are with Ricky Cobb's family today, who are grieving an unimaginable loss," Moriarty said.
 "I know that they are devastated and will continue to feel this loss for the rest of their lives."